Democrats discuss Biden’s fitness as 7th lawmaker calls on him to quit race

 “And because I know President Biden cares deeply about the future of our country, I am asking that he declare that he won’t run for re-election and will help lead us through a process toward a new nominee.”

-While stopping short of calling on Biden to step aside, Lori Trahan, a House representative for Massachusetts, said that “nothing that has happened over the past 12 days suggests” that voters see Biden as the best candidate to beat Trump.
+While stopping short of calling on Biden to step aside, Lori Trahan, a House representative for Massachusetts, also added her voice to those expressing concerns about his ability to beat Trump.

+“While President Biden has made clear he feels he is the best candidate to win this election, nothing that has happened over the past 12 days suggests that voters see things the same way,” Trahan said in a statement.

-“A second Trump presidency will do irreparable damage to women and to our country, and President Biden must act with urgency to restore Americans’ confidence so we win in November,” Trahan said in a statement.
+“A second Trump presidency will do irreparable damage to women and to our country, and President Biden must act with urgency to restore Americans’ confidence so we win in November.”

 Biden, 81, has scrambled to shore up support within his party since his faltering debate performance on January 27 reignited longstanding concerns about his age and health.